MicrosoftDocs/VBA-Docs/api/Visio.Master.Open.md

 ## Remarks

-You can use the **Open** method for a **Master** object in conjunction with the **Close** method to reliably edit the shapes and cells of a master.
+Use the **Open** method for a **Master** object in conjunction with the **Close** method to reliably edit the shapes and cells of a master.
 In some previous versions of Visio, you could edit a **Master** object's shapes and cells, but the changes were not pushed to instances of the master, and alignment box information displayed when instancing the edited master was not correct.

 ### To edit the shapes and cells of a Master object from a program